Disruptive Innovation: Products That More People Want

 ”It just makes you get enjoyment out of an object that you never expected to get enjoyment from, because it makes you smile when you look at it, or it’s fun to touch,” says Eric Ryan, Method founder. ”So it’s not that it just looks beautiful, but when you actually interact with it, it makes a chore a little less of a chore.
 Who wouldn’t want that?”
 (NY Times, Rob Walker, February 29, 2004.)

-We are big fans of Method, as you will see from our founder’s recent post about how versatile the brand is with its ability to enter new categories and gain market share.
+We are big fans of Method and how versatile the brand is with its ability to enter new categories and gain market share.
 He calls it The Omni-Product Brand.
-The innovation is design, and to a great extent green, and that disrupts the “chemical” products category, although it’s doesn’t offer less functionality, so is not classic disruptive innovation.
+The innovation is design, and to a great extent green, and that disrupts the “chemical” products category, although it doesn’t offer less functionality, so is not classic disruptive innovation.

 Better is also more, and is probably the best understood type of innovation.
 Distinctiveness, relevance and endurance are the criteria governing the U.S. Breakthrough Innovation Winners for 2014 recently announced by Nielson, all of which are amazing and disruptive.
 Think women’s panties that don’t show under sexy formal gowns.

 Says Rob Wengel, Senior Vice President, Innovation, Nielsen: “These diverse new products carry the common thread of finding and filling unmet consumer needs while demonstrating that with significant effort, game-changing innovation is possible in any category and by all types of companies.”